 - Spark Media shall make all commercially reasonable efforts to ensure that the delivery between Spark Media’s ad serving technology and those of the client, including third party delivery platforms and technologies, correspond.
 If a discrepancy occurs the parties will facilitate a reconciliation effort between Spark Media and the Clients measurements.
 For the avoidance of doubt, and as final arbitration, Spark Media and the Client agree that Spark Media’s ad serving technology and reporting will be considered as correct.

-- If notwithstanding any of the aforegoing, Spark Media is found to be liable to the Client for any amount or claim hereunder, such liability shall never exceed the lesser of the amount that the Client paid to Spark Media in the 3 months immediately preceding the date the liability arose or the proceeds available from any insurance procured by Spark Media in relation thereto (if any).
+- If, notwithstanding any of the aforementioned, if Spark Media is found to be liable to the Client for any amount or claim hereunder, such liability shall never exceed the lesser of the amount that the Client paid to Spark Media in the 3 (three) months immediately preceding the date the liability arose or the proceeds available from any insurance procured by Spark Media in relation thereto (if any).

 - Notwithstanding anything contained herein to the contrary, the term “Confidential Information” will not include information which: (i) was previously known to Recipient; (ii) was or becomes generally available to the public through no fault of Recipient; (iii) was rightfully in Recipient’s possession free of any obligation of confidentiality at, or prior to, the time it was communicated to Recipient by Discloser; (iv) was developed by employees or agents of Recipient independently of, and without reference to, Confidential Information; or (v) was communicated by Discloser to an unaffiliated third party free of any obligation of confidentiality.
 Notwithstanding the foregoing, the Recipient may disclose Confidential Information of the Discloser in response to a valid order by a court of law or other regulatory body, as otherwise required by law or the rules of any applicable securities exchange, or as necessary to establish the rights of either party under these Terms; provided, however, that both Discloser and Recipient will stipulate to any orders necessary to protect such information from public disclosure.

-- Unless otherwise authorized by Spark Media, Client will not: (A) use Collected Data for Repurposing; provided, however, that Performance Data may be used for Repurposing so long as it is not joined with any IO Details or Site Data; (B) disclose IO Details of Spark Media or Site Data to any Affiliate or Third Party except as set forth in Section XII(d)(iii).
+- Unless otherwise authorized by Spark Media, Client will not: (a) use Collected Data for Repurposing; provided however that Performance Data may be used for Repurposing so long as it is not joined with any IO Details or Site Data; (b) disclose IO Details of Spark Media or Site Data to any Affiliate or Third Party.

 - Client and Spark Media (each a “Transferring Party”) will require any Third Party or Affiliate used by the Transferring Party in performance of the IO on behalf of such Transferring Party to be bound by confidentiality and non-use obligations at least as restrictive as those on the Transferring Party, unless otherwise set forth in the IO.

-- Agency Use of Data. will not: (i) use Collected Data unless Client is permitted to use such Collected Data, nor (ii) use Collected Data in ways that Client is not allowed to use such Collected Data.
-Notwithstanding the foregoing or anything to the contrary herein, the restrictions on Client shall not prohibit A from (A) using Collected Data on an Aggregated basis for internal media planning purposes only (but not for Repurposing), or (B) disclosing qualitative evaluations of Aggregated Collected Data to its clients and potential clients, and Spark Media on behalf of such clients or potential clients, for the purpose of media planning.
+- Spark Media will not: (i) use Collected Data unless Client is permitted to use such Collected Data, nor (ii) use Collected Data in ways that Client is not allowed to use such Collected Data.
+Notwithstanding the foregoing or anything to the contrary herein, the restrictions on Client shall not prohibit Spark Media from (a) using Collected Data on an Aggregated basis for internal media planning purposes only (but not for Repurposing), or (b) disclosing qualitative evaluations of Aggregated Collected Data to its clients and potential clients, and Spark Media on behalf of such clients or potential clients, for the purpose of media planning.